Our pelvic health team at Inner North Physiotherapy can provide quality, evidence based care for those experiencing prolapse.

 The most common cause of prolapse is childbirth.
 Other causes include heavy lifting and straining, chronic coughing, constipation and straining.

 Prolapse is common.
 It is estimated that over half of all women that have had a baby have some degree of prolapse, but few seek help.

 Symptoms of Prolapse may include: heaviness or dragging in the pelvis; difficulty emptying the bladder or bowel; a lump or bulge in that area, to name a few.
 It may be worse with increased physical activity, increased sitting or standing or at the end of the day.

-Physiotherapy treatment for Prolapse involves a comprehensive assessment of symptoms and history.
-Treatment includes education, lifestyle modifications, advice and strengthening the important supportive Pelvic Floor Muscles.
+Physiotherapy for Prolapse involves a comprehensive assessment of symptoms and history and treatment includes education, lifestyle modifications, advice and strengthening the important supportive Pelvic Floor Muscles.

 Even if surgery is indicated, it is important to see a trained Pelvic Floor Physiotherapist to reduce the factors contributing to prolapse, and to strengthen the muscles to gain a better outcome after surgery.
 (Just as we would if we were having back surgery for a disc prolapse!)

 Research shows us that Physiotherapy and Lifestyle modifications are effective in prolapse management.
 You are not alone and you can get help.
-Our Physiotherapists Alison Harding and Jennifer Langford, have Post Graduate qualifications (Melbourne University) in Continence and Pelvic Floor Rehabilitation and can assist you with the distressing symptoms of prolapse.
+Our Physiotherapists Ellen Barnett, Steph Vernon, Adriane Kabhulyuk, Alison Harding and Jennifer Langford, have special training and can assist you with the distressing symptoms of prolapse.